 The Elk Grove Historical Society is an all volunteer non-profit organization.
 The board consists of six elected positions voted on by the membership (350+) in November of each year and three appointed positions by those six.
 All are society members who have stepped up to a bigger role.
 Here is a small synopsis of each board member’s history and interests.

-PRESIDENT – Bret Bartholomew
+PRESIDENT – Barbara Claire

-First Vice President – Michael Vargas
+First Vice President – Jalynne Callori

-SECOND VICE-PRESIDENT – Barbara Claire
+SECOND VICE-PRESIDENT – Peggy Forseth-Andrews

 SECRETARY, RECORDING – Pam Phelps